Urban rail transit: Naming issues

 Shanghai Metro Line 5 is a rapid transit line that is erroneously referred to as light rail.

 Transit agencies' names for lines do not necessarily reflect their technical categorization.
 For example, the Green Line in Boston is referred to as a subway although it is mostly made up of above-ground portions.
-Conversely, the Docklands Light Railway in London, C Line in Los Angeles, and some metro lines in China are referred to as "Light Rail" but qualify as rapid transit because they are fully grade-separated and provide a high frequency of service.
+Conversely, the Docklands Light Railway in London, C Line in Los Angeles, O-Train in Ottawa, and some metro lines in China are referred to as "Light Rail" but qualify as rapid transit because they are fully grade-separated and provide a high frequency of service.
 The Brisbane Metro is actually a Bus Rapid Transit system.

 Many cities use names such as subway and elevated railway to describe their entire systems, even if they combine both methods of transportation.
 Slightly less than half of the London Underground's tracks, for example, are actually underground.
 The New York City Subway also combines elevated and subterranean stations, and the Chicago "L" and the Vancouver SkyTrain use tunnels to run through central areas.